Frequently Asked Questions

 We are committed to ensuring that as many riders as possible reach John O’Groats safely which is why we operate a 3 strike rule.
 If you have not been able to complete a day’s riding and have gone on the broom wagon, you will get a ‘strike’ to say you haven’t managed to finish that day.
 If you receive your third strike, this will mean you are unfortunately no longer able to continue on the Ride as we feel it would be unsafe for you to continue due to the demanding nature of the event.
 Please note, a strike is applicable if you do not complete a day of the Ride.
 The strike still applies even if you do not ride and organise your own transport to the next basecamp therefore not going on the broom wagon.

 Are there pit stops along route?

-There will be pit stops roughly every 35-40 miles along the route for you to eat and drink.
-It’s also a good opportunity to sort out any mechanical/ medical issues you might be having.
+There will be pit stops roughly every 35-40 miles along the route with toilets, plenty of snacks and drinks and sports nutrition.
+It’s also a good opportunity to rest, refuel, stretch your legs and sort out any mechanical/ medical issues you might be having.

 How many miles will I cycle on average each day?

 You will cycle on average 109 miles a day, wth the longest day being 119 miles.
 You will be cycling at least 100 miles each day, for 9 consecutive days, so you will need to make sure that your training prepares you for that.